 In a Nutshell: Who I am and What I Offer

-- Author of 18 books and hundreds of children’s magazine pieces
+- Author of 20 books, educational materials, and hundreds of children’s magazine pieces

 - Story developer and author for STEM-based comic book series

 - Classroom writing workshops

 - Events for schools, libraries, conferences, organizations that want to reach kids, and more

 - In person and via Skype, Zoom, or other virtual platform

 Alaska, Reading, Writing, Idea Generation, and More

 Science- and literacy-based programs showcase the differences between Alaska and your state (for out-of-state schools), how I work as an author and how this is similar to students’ work.
 These programs support curriculum standards while exciting students about reading, writing, publishing, and science.

 Whole-school or Leveled assemblies, grades K-2 and 3-6